tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/online-offline.md

 # Web/Mobile Personalization with online & offline data

-Synchronize web personalization with email and other known and anonymous channel personalization.

 ## Use Cases

+* Online personalization with online & offline data and known profiles
 * Landing page optimization
-* Behavioral and offline profile targeting
-* Personalization based on prior product/content views, product/content affinity, environmental attributes, third-party audience data, and demographics in addition to offline insights such as transactions, loyalty and CRM data, and modeled insights
+* Personalization based on prior product/content views, product/content affinity, environmental attributes, and demographics in addition to offline data such as transactions, loyalty and CRM data, and modeled insights
 * Share and target audiences defined in Real-time Customer Data Platform on websites and mobile apps using Adobe Target.

 ## Applications